ConstellationBrands/docs/source/includes/_bottleShots.md

 > https://api.cbrands.com/api/1.0/bottleShots

-This API returns promotional product images ("bottle shots") from the Constellation Brands Global Brand Center.
+This API returns promotional digital assets ("bottle shots", "tasting notes", etc) from the Constellation Brands Global Brand Center.
 It includes some identifying information about the product as well as a variety of image formats:

 * Mini image (PNG)
 * Standard final JPEG (JPG)